MattHalloran/ReactGraphQLTemplate/README.md

 ## Remote debugging
 If you have scripts to back up the database or logs from a remote server, you probably want them to run automatically.
-This can be done through `Tash Scheduling`.
+This can be done through `Task Scheduling`.

 ### Task scheduling on Windows (with WSL)
 1. Open `Task Scheduler` from the Windows start menu